thacherT1D/webdevstuff/Deployment/Deploying_Express__Postgres_Apps_to_Heroku_using_dotenv.desc.md

 Google `npm dotenv` and read the docs to help you get up and running with a `.env` file in your Node.js app.

 1. add a `.env` file to your app
-1. update your database configuration to use environment variables
+1. update your database configuration in your node application to use environment variables

 ```
 process.env.DATABASE_URL || 'postgres://localhost/library'